jdereg/java-util/README.md

 * **UrlInvocationHandler** - Use to easily communicate with RESTful JSON servers, especially ones that implement a Java interface that you have access to.

 Version History
+* 1.23.0
+ * Converter.convert() API update: When a mutable type (Date, AtomicInteger, AtomicLong, AtomicBoolean) is passed in, and the destination type is the same, rather than return the instance passed in, a copy of the instance is returned.
 * 1.22.0
  * Added `GraphComparator` which is used to compute the difference (delta) between two object graphs.
 The generated `List` of Delta objects can be 'played' against the source to bring it up to match the target.
 Very useful in transaction processing systems.
 * 1.21.0